SyMind/rspackify/README.md

 ## 🟢 Using with [Create React App](https://github.com/facebook/create-react-app)

-For instance, to build a Create React App project, you update your `package.json` as follows:
+To build a Create React App project, update your `package.json`:

 ```json
 {